 Being an elected official was never supposed to be an occupation, it was always supposed to be an act of civil servitude.
 Term limits prevent career politicians and help keep our governing bodies caught up with current values and keep solutions modern.
 I believe three terms (12 years), is more than enough time on a city council to pass the agenda and promises a candidate ran on.

 Our energy usage and grid should be a lot like a good stock portfolio, diversified.
 Investing in newer and cleaner energies not only allows individuals and our governments to save money on their bills and taxes, but it also creates a more sustainable and clean environment.
-I believe all government buildings should at least partly run on renewable energies to cut back on the money spent running them and using those saving in better ways.
+I believe all government buildings should run on renewable energies to cut back on the money spent running them and using those saving in better ways.
+Enacting a one time tax credit to new residential renewable installations would also incentive homeowners to invest in a clean energy system while helping them keep a little more in their pockets.

 Home Buyer Grace Period

 The current housing market is facing problems we haven't seen at this scale in arguably decades.
 One of the many causes of this competitive and inflated market is due to private and institutional investment firms buying out first time home buyers.
-In many cases new homes put on the market are sold within minutes, typically in cash at a price way above the asking, making it close to impossible for families and home owner hopefuls to even put in an offer they can afford.
-According to Redfin, almost 20% of all home sold in the final quarter of 2021 were done by such firms, https://www.redfin.com/news/investor-home-purchases-q4-2021/.
+In many cases new homes put on the market are sold within minutes, typically in cash at a price way above the asking, making it close to impossible for families and first time home buyers to even put in an offer they can afford.
+22% of all home sold in 2022 were done by such firms, https://www.billtrack50.com/blog/investment-firms-and-home-buying/.
 To prevent our city from becoming another victim of this market and becoming too expensive to live in, I suggest that only after fourteen (14) days of a single family home being put on the market may such firms make an offer.
-This allows families and hopefuls a chance to live in the city we all call home and allow them to see what makes our town so great.
+This allows families and hopefuls a chance to live in the city we all call home and allow them to see what makes our town so great, while keeping out firms and corporations from taking it away.

-In this day of age we rely so heavily on access to fast and reliable internet, whether it's for school, working from home, or our simple day-to-day tasks like paying bills.
+In this day of age, we rely so heavily on access to fast and reliable internet, whether it's for school, working from home, or our simple day-to-day tasks like paying bills.
 Affordable and dependable internet is no longer a luxury, but a necessity.
 It's strange that in a developed city, especially one with a major university, that many of us simply don't have these options.
-To put it into perspective, here in Kennesaw according to Inmyarea we have 3 internet service providers that offer fiber: AT&T with just under 60% availability, Xfinity with 10%, and Google fiber with 5%.
-Our local government needs to work with ISP and invest in the infrastructure required to give the citizens of Kennesaw the options of fiber at competitive prices before we fall too behind.
+To put it into perspective, here in Kennesaw according to BestNeighborhood.org we have 3 internet service providers that offer fiber: AT&T with just over 60% availability, Xfinity with just under 10%, and Google fiber with only 1%.
+Our local government needs to work with ISPs and invest in the infrastructure required to give the citizens of Kennesaw the options of fiber optic internet at competitive prices before we fall too behind.
 We can't afford to have our progress stippled by a loading bar.

 Downtown Golf Cart Usage

-I believe in utilizing our lands as effectivity as possible and create a balance of accommodating buildings like apartment complexes to our rising population and traditional single-family homes for those who enjoy suburbia.
-Projects like Prichard Park in downtown utilizes space nicely while still allowing a sense of land ownership.
-For those who prefer the renter’s lifestyle of cheaper living expenses or simply not wanting the stress of a mortgage, high quality apartment complexes are a great way to do just that.
+I believe in utilizing our lands as effectivity as possible and creating a balance of accommodating buildings like apartment complexes to our rising population and traditional single-family homes for those who enjoy suburbia.
+Spaces town homes utilizes space nicely while still allowing a sense of property ownership.
+For those who prefer the renter’s lifestyle of cheaper living expenses or simply not wanting the stress of a mortgage, apartment complexes are a great way to do just that.
 Like all things, balance is the key to sustainability.
+However, we need to make sure that new apartment complex's that are approved will not contribute to the further gentrification of our city.
+I highlight this in my policy below.

 More Key Issues to Come